Geometric multiplicity of unitary non-backtracking eigenvalues: Introduction

-In this work, we study a third family of NB eigenvalues, namely those complex numbers on the unit circle, and fully describe how they are related to the structure of the graph.
-In particular, we establish that only those unitary numbers that are also roots of unity can be NB eigenvalues of a graph.
-Additionally, we characterize the subgraphs that constitute the support of an eigenfunction corresponding to a unitary NB eigenvalue, and describe all possible ways in which these subgraphs may be connected to the rest of the graph.
-Finally, we provide closed formulas to compute the geometric multiplicity of unitary NB eigenvalues, and we show an algorithm that computes said formulas efficiently.
+Here, we study a third family of eigenvalues, namely those complex numbers on the unit circle, and fully describe how they are related to the structure of the graph.
+First, we show that if a complex unitary number is a NB eigenvalue then it must be a root of unity.
+Then, we characterize the subgraphs that act as the support of eigenfunctions corresponding to unitary eigenvalues, and describe all possible ways in which these subgraphs may be connected to the rest of the graph.
+Finally, we derive closed formulas that count the geometric multiplicity of unitary NB eigenvalues, and we design an algorithm to compute these formulas efficiently.

+\rr{ Beyond providing a more complete picture of how the NB eigenvalues are related to the structure of a graph, the particular topic of multiplicity is of independent interest.
+Indeed, it is known that certain ensembles of random matrices have simple spectrum \cite{tao2017random}, and these include the adjacency matrices of certain random graphs.
+However, our results on the multiplicity of unitary NB eigenvalues explicitly prevent any such results to be extended to the NB matrices of random graphs in full generality.
+At the very least, they point to the fact that the unitary NB eigenvalues could be treated as a special case in such situations.
+Furthermore, our algorithm to compute the geometric multiplicity of all unitary eigenvalues is more efficient than standard eigensolvers and can thus be used alongside other standard tools to compute the full NB spectrum of a graph more efficiently.}